bagder/uncurled/code/quality.md

 In some circles, measuring and achieving some specific code coverage level is considered important and I will not disparage that.
-I think it is awesome if you manage to write your code and test cases so that you get great code coverage that is good.
+I think it is awesome if you manage to write your code and test cases so that you get great code coverage.
 It will not mean terribly much and you can still have many bugs even so, since code coverage cannot measure code path combinations.

 In my projects, the code complexity and the portability and conditional